-Use a Google Form plus Geckoboard’s Google Sheets data source to collect user-generated date, like quick polls to full on questionnaires, and display it on a dashboard.
+Use a Google Form plus Geckoboard’s Google Sheets data source to collect user-generated data, like quick polls to full-on questionnaires, and display it on a dashboard.

 Step 1: Create a Google Form

 If you’re already using Google’s G Suite, create a Google Form from scratch.
 Creating a new form will create a new Google Sheet that will collect any responses from your form, however if you want to use a form to populate an existing Google Sheet, you can open up your spreadsheet and click Insert >> Form.

 The next step is to build out your Google Form to capture the information you want.
 Google offers several templates which can be customized to your needs, or you can easily make your own form from scratch.

 When your form is complete, it’s time to share it and start collecting responses.

 At this stage you should notice a ‘Responses’ tab, and the option to ‘Create spreadsheet’.
 Click this, and you’ll generate a new Google Sheet that will automatically update every time someone fills out and submits your form.
 This Google Sheet will be used as the data source for your dashboard.

 Step 3: Add raw form responses to your dashboard